 Apply on back of ears and neck, tops of feet, and hands (and head if missing hair).

 Be aware of reflective UV Rays from water, sand, grass, and snow...even under an umbrella or awning.

-Sunscreen lotions are best form of application (not sprays).
+Sunscreen lotions are best form of application (vs. sprays).